 \subsection{Phase space selection}

-The phase space for the training of the neural networks in this analysis is selected as $100\GeV^{2}<Q^{2}<20480\GeV^{2}$, being close to the phase space of physics analysis in Ref.~\cite{Abramowicz:2010ke}.
+The phase space for the training of the neural networks in this analysis is selected as $100\GeV^{2}<Q^{2}<20480\GeV^{2}$, being close to the phase space of the physics analysis in Ref.~\cite{Abramowicz:2010ke}.

 In the phase-space region at low $x$ and very low inelasticity $y$, the QED predictions from the Monte Carlo simulations are not reliable because of a limit of higher orders in the calculations~\cite{Lontkovskyi:2015}.
-To avoid these phase-space regions, the events are required to have $y_{JB}\cdot(1-x_{DA})^2>0.004$.
-To ensure sufficient reliability of Monte Carlo simulations, it is required that $y_{JB} > 0.04$~\cite{Lontkovskyi:2015}.
-To ensure the optimal electron identification and electron energy resolution, similarity to the previous physics analyses a kinematic cut $0.2<y_{EL}< 0.7$ is used.
+To avoid these phase-space regions, the events are required to have $y_{JB}\cdot(1-x_{DA})^2>0.004$ and $y_{JB} > 0.04$~\cite{Lontkovskyi:2015}.
+To ensure optimal electron identification and electron energy resolution, similar to the previous physics analyses, a kinematic cut $0.2<y_{EL}< 0.7$ is used.